Project: Foundry Row

 Client: Greenberg Gibbons

-Foundry Row is an upscale, mixed-use center on a former industrial brownfield site northwest of Baltimore.
-The project draws its character from the history of its site, a former Solo Cup manufacturing plant in Owings Mills, Maryland.
-JP2’s design consists of multiple open-air retail buildings around a main street type plan, anchored by a Wegman’s supermarket and a keynote office building.
-The project includes 375,000 sq ft of retail including both in-line small shops and larger anchor type formats, as well as a gym and restaurants.
-The design creates a pedestrian friendly district for both the office tenants and shoppers.
+Foundry Row is an upscale, mixed-use development on a former industrial brownfield site northwest of Baltimore.
+The retail project draws its character from the history of its site, a former Solo Cup manufacturing plant in Owings Mills, Maryland.
+JP2 Architect’s shopping center design consists of multiple open-air retail buildings around a Main Street-style plan, anchored by a Wegmans supermarket and a keynote office building.
+The project includes 375,000 sq. ft. of retail, including both in-line small shops and larger anchor-type formats, as well as a gym and restaurants.
+The design creates a pedestrian-friendly district for both office tenants and shoppers.

 Project: Service Center Mixed Use